 “Fantastic Day, worth getting up early for.
 Everyone involved were incredibly friendly and helpful.
 Would be interested in taking part again if run next year.”
 (Y2 student volunteer)

-The organisers will tell you more about what’s involved and put you in teams to design activities.
+The organisers will tell you more about what’s involved and put you in teams to design activities or choose from pre-made activity packs.
 If you’ve got teams and ideas already, that’s fabulous, please come to the event and talk with us!

 Information for Beaver/Cub/Brownie Leaders